kostadubovskiy/OMatG-Fork/README.md

 ## Alex-MP20 dataset

 The Alex-MP20 dataset is too large to be stored in this repository.
-It will be released later.
+We have made it available via the [HuggingFace link](https://huggingface.co/OMatG) associated with this project.

 <!---
 ## Curriculum Learning